Housing Assistance Options Policy

 Emergency temporary accommodation

-Emergency temporary accommodation provides housing for up to three months for people who are not eligible for social housing, but who are experiencing a short-term housing crisis.
+FACS provides emergency temporary accommodation for up to three months for people who are not eligible for social housing, but who are experiencing a short-term housing crisis.
+This type of assistance is only available to people who are in extreme situations.
+The intention is to assist people in the general community who are facing hardship due to a crisis or emergency, which has made them temporarily homeless.

 For more information, see the Eligibility for Social Housing Policy.